Case104/heard-assessment/README.md

 ## Challenges and Learnings

-- I am familiar with Typescript, but it is much slower working with it in an established code base rather than evergreen.
+- I am familiar with Typescript, but it is much slower working with it in a new project, rather than an established code base.
 - I would likely reach for many of these technologies again.
 The APIs and documentation were clear and intuitive.